Serge Atakayi

-Serge Atakayi (born 30 January 1999) is a professional footballer who plays for League of Ireland Premier Division club St Patrick's Athletic as a winger.
-Originally from the Democratic Republic of the Congo, he represented his adopted country of Finland up to under-19 level, before being called up by his country of birth in 2019 to play for the DR Congo U23 team.
+Serge Atakayi (born 30 January 1999) is a Finnish–Congolese professional footballer who plays as a winger for KPV.
+Originally from the DR Congo, he represented Finland up to the under-19 level before representing DR Congo at under-23 level and then switching back to Finland at under-21 level a year later.

 Early life

 Atakayi, originally from Democratic Republic of the Congo, applied for asylum in Finland alongside other members of his youth football team when visiting the country in 2010.

 Club career

 FF Jaro

-Atakayi joined the youth system at FF Jaro in 2013 and made his senior debut for the club in 2015.
+Atakayi joined the youth system at FF Jaro from Oravais IF in 2013 and made his senior debut for the club in 2015.
 He became the youngest goalscorer in the history of the Finnish top flight when he scored against HIFK on 17 May 2015, aged 16 years and 107 days.

 Rangers

 On 31 August 2016, after trial periods with Leicester City and Fulham, he joined Rangers on a three-year contract.
 He signed a one-year contract extension to tie him to Rangers until 2020 in June 2018.
 He made his debut against Motherwell in a 7–1 win during November 2018 but suffered a broken ankle in the game.